Kraft Suspense Theatre: Syndication

 Reruns of the series have been shown under the name Suspense Theatre, although many prints of episodes have had the syndicated rerun title Crisis.
-In the 1990s, Sci-Fi Channel aired the series under the Suspense Theatre and Crisis titles as part of its late-night primetime programming lineup.
+In the 1990s, Sci-Fi Channel aired the series under the Suspense Theatre and Crisis titles as part of its late-night primetime programming lineup (although the series has no science fiction elements whatsoever).
 Retro TV and Antenna TV, the small broadcast networks, ran the series in the early 2010s.